Blobscan/blobscan/.changeset/rich-owls-count.md

 "@blobscan/web": minor
 ---

-Added support for calculating the blob gas target using Pectra update paramswq
+Added support for calculating the blob gas target using Pectra update params